-To the Editors of the Journal of Commerce: The writer has noticed with not a little surprise several recent articles in the public press reflecting unjustly, as he conceives, upon the credit of the State of North Caro-
+To the Editors of the Journal of Commerce : The writer has noticed with not a little surprise several recent articles in the public press reflecting unjustly, as he conceives, upon the credit of the State of North Carolowed a full participation in its direction.
+To refuse this right to any class of the people would be to continue slavery in a modified form, a course too abhorrent to the spirit of the age to he permitted.

 Prominent among these is a communication published in the Journal of Commerce a few days since, and signed "Constant Reader," in which the impression is given that the debt of the State amounts to the large sum of \$27,300,000.
-Another article of a similar character is published in the Raleigh Sentinel, and telegraphed to the Associated Press, which makes the debt of the State to be \$19,466,500, but figures out the year to be \$2,600,000.
+Another article of a similar character is published in the Raleigh Sentinel, and telegraphed to the Asyear to be \$2,600,000;